aamedina/clojure.llvm/README.md

 Documentation for the LLVM-C interface to the C++ LLVM backend can be found at http://llvm.org/doxygen.

-General documentation for LLVM 3.4 can be found at http://llvm.org/releases/3.4/docs.
+General documentation for LLVM can be found at http://llvm.org/docs.

 ## TODO

 1. Make this library actually work :)
-2. Make JNA bindings & build process cross platform

 ## License